tcurlster/Data-Analysis-Project/README.md

 These issues resulted in a limited amount of articles that we were able to scrape and ultimately train the model with.

 ## Takeaways
-We've learned as we've completed this project, but a few things have stuck out:
+We've learned a lot as we've completed this project, but a few things have stuck out:
 - Instead of immediately scraping data from a site, we will first look to see if an API is available
 - Allow our data to help drive what our project intentions are.
 Sticking to strict project goals is difficult when you don't have the data to support it
 - "Real world" data is messy and can take a lot of time to access, then clean to get into a usable format